Back to Home

 Process & Pipelines

-Centralized fragmented JCR data by engineering automated API ingestion pipelines and a PostgreSQL warehouse.
+Centralized fragmented JCR data by building automated API workflows and a PostgreSQL database.

 02. Revenue